Skip to content

 let player = GetPlayer();

-/* Retrieve the learner name from the LMS via the SCORM API.
+/* Retrieve the learner's full name from the LMS via the SCORM API.

 Most LMS platforms return this in "Last, First" format. */